Kenzitron/builderio-nextjs-isr-seo-starter/README.md

 You will have to configure the environment variables in the admin panel.
 Name them as they are in the **.env** file.

 # Deploy elsewhere
-I will refer you to official NextJs documentation (https://nextjs.org/docs/deployment)
+I refer you to official NextJs documentation (https://nextjs.org/docs/deployment)

 Although there are many choices out there I recommend explore Cloudflare Pages.
-It is easy, powerfull, costless and very straight forward.
+It is easy, powerful, costless and very straight forward.

-# Website using this project
+# Websites using this project
 - [Kenzilab.com](https://kenzilab.com)

-If you want to list here your project you can open a PR with your repository and url.
+If you want to list here your project you can open a PR with your url.